akruszewski/gibl/manuscript/appendices.md

 ## Appendix A: Cryptojacking

 Modern Internet browsers are very powerful.
 They contain a built-in programming language called JavaScript that enables code execution on the viewer's computer.
-This is what enables web pages to be dynamic, or to do animations, etc.
+This is what enables websites to be dynamic, or to do animations, etc.

-As a consequence, when you visit a webpage on the Internet, this webpage can tell your browser's JavaScript to start mining.
+As a consequence, when you visit a website on the Internet, this website can tell your browser's JavaScript to start mining.

 I> ### Definition 1
 I>